 Treatment of Arthritis in Ayurveda :

 If the condition is particularly chronic or severe, Ayurvedic treatments can greatly reduce it's debilitating effects or help prevent it from getting any worse.
-If it is medium- level chronicity, Ayurveda can help to reverse the disease process, leading to state of remission.
-In many cases, Ayurveda can actually offer a cure.
-Because the disease process is very well understood, treatment can be applied that effect change at the root cause of the disease.
-The studies show that main cause for aamvat or chronic lifestyle diseases in toxications in the body.
+Because the disease process is very well understood in Ayurveda, treatment can be applied that effect changes at the root cause of the disease.
+The studies show that the main cause for amavata or chronic lifestyle diseases is toxications in the body.
 Modern medicine is still working for the permanent cure of the disease but as of date there is no curable result.
-Also continuing modern drugs like NSAID's,steroids, folic acid, glucosamine and methotrexate (which are also used to treat RA) for a long time lead to several harmful side effects like acidity, hair fall, weight gain, indigestion, stomach ulcer, addiction to medicines, etc. Whereas Ayurveda provides the cure with no side effects.
+Also continuing modern drugs like NSAIDs,steroids, folic acid, glucosamine and methotrexate (which are also used to treat RA) for a long time lead to several harmful side effects like acidity, hair fall, weight gain, indigestion, stomach ulcer, addiction to medicines, etc. Whereas Ayurveda provides it's management with no side effects.

-Ayurveda treatment includes several therapies depending on patient's condition.
-It helps in removing toxins from the body, releasing stress, vayu dosha, digestion problems, muscle strengthening, stiffed or swollen joints, painful joints, morbidity of joints, fever, headache and obesity.
+Ayurveda treatment includes several therapies depending on the patient's condition.
+It helps in removing toxins from the body, releasing stress, vayu dosha, digestion problems, muscle strengthening, stiff or swollen joints, painful joints, morbidity of joints, fever, headache and obesity.